zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 well dressed and just quietly having a great time as they drank their way to the onsen.

-# Interesting policies When visiting a new place, I love learning
+# Interesting policies

-about social policies that express or address the areas unique challenges.
+When visiting a new place, I love learning about social policies that express or address the areas unique challenges.
 For example, Hong Kong has many policies simply to manage its relationship with mainland China.
-Healthcare and infrastructure for 7 million people can't support the demands of the 1+ billion people of mainland China as expressed in the [milkpowder customs policy](http://www.customs.gov.hk/en/whats_new/API/index.html).
+Healthcare and infrastructure for 7 million people can't support the demands of the 1+ billion people of mainland China as expressed in the
+[milkpowder customs policy](http://www.customs.gov.hk/en/whats_new/API/index.html).
 Thailand, as a developing nation, prevents foreigners from buying land which many inflate housing prices for the people actually living there.
-Japan is a very formal culture, it is difficul to tell whether something is legally enforced or merely customary.
+Japan is a very formal culture.
+Due to the formality, it is difficult to tell whether something is legally enforced or merely customary.
 I would love to learn about more policies but here are a few that I found most interesting.

 ## Trash
 Basically, it costs money to throw stuff away.
 Throwing away a desk